VarsityPlug0/CapitalXbot/CLIENT_BOT_IMPLEMENTATION_SUMMARY.md

    - Type `/clientbot` command
    - Select "🤖 Client Assistant" from the main menu
 3. The bot will guide users through common tasks with interactive buttons
-4. Users can also ask questions in natural language
+4. Users can also ask detailed questions in natural language, such as "how do I sign up?" and receive step-by-step instructions with links

 ## How to Use the Client-Side JavaScript Bot